twebz-gh/note/README.md

 $ cd note
 $ ./install.sh
 ```
-After this, you may need to logout/login to get `~/.local/bin` in your PATH.
+This installs to `~/.local/bin`.
+Make sure that directory is in your PATH.

 ## Usage